opendocsg/slw-judgments-backfill/2003_SGHC_128/report.md

 24     Dr Thiagarajan opined that the plaintiff may require tenolysis (release of sc ar tissue) and the total c ost of this surgery is estimated by Dr Thiagarajan at $8000 to $10,000.
 This is the c ost of having the operation in Singapore.
 The plaintiff’s c ounsel c onc eded that sinc e he was c laiming for future surgery he would not be c laiming for the future c ost of oc c upational therapy.

 25     The plaintiff testified that there are equivalent medic al fac ilities in Da Lian, China but no figure was given as to how muc h suc h surgery would c ost.
-In _Xu Jin Long v Nian Chuan Construction Pte Ltd_ [2001] 4 SLR 214 where no figures for the equivalent c ost of medic al treatment in China were available, Choo JC (as he then was) applied a 50% disc ount.
+In _Xu Jin Long v Nian Chuan Construction Pte Ltd_ <span class="citation">[2001] 4 SLR 214</span> where no figures for the equivalent c ost of medic al treatment in China were available, Choo JC (as he then was) applied a 50% disc ount.
 I would thus award an amount of $ to c ater for the c ost of this future surgery after disc ounting for the probability that it might not be required.

 _Conclusion_